LOUD-Project/Git-LOUD/gamedata/LOUD_Mods/mods/LOUD Integrated Storage/LOUD Integrated Storage - README.txt

 T2 and T3 power structures
 T3 Mass Extraction and T2 and T3 Mass Fabrication
 T3 and Experimental Shield Structures
+Unique models for each faction for The Paragon

 A secondary upshot of this mod is that you may now get the benefits of storage adjacency AND the benefits of resource adjacency for your